Po Po

 Po Po (born 1957) is a Burmese installation and performance artist.
 His work has been exhibited in Japan, South Korea and Berlin.

 Life

 Po Po was born in 1957 in Pathein, Myanmar.
-His formal name is Hla Oo.
-He is self-taught.
-Since 1987 Po Po has held many solo exhibitions, and his work has been shown at the Yokohama Triennale in Yokohama, Japan, the Gwangju Biennale in Gwangju, South Korea, Fukuoka Triennale in Fukuoka, Japan and in the House of World Cultures, Berlin.
+His formal name is Hla Oo and he is self-taught.
+Since 1987, Po Po has held many solo exhibitions, and his work has been shown at the Yokohama Triennale in Yokohama, Japan, the Gwangju Biennale in Gwangju, South Korea, Fukuoka Triennale in Fukuoka, Japan and in the House of World Cultures, Berlin.
 A May 2004 report described Po Po as one of the younger Myanmar artists who were creating impressive works in isolation and in conditions of penury.
 However, Po Po is one of the few "contemporary" Myanmar artists who have been able to travel for participating in the Fukuoka Asian Art Museum's event in 1999, for instance.
 He was also able to take part in Saigon Open City in Vietnam.
 In June 2010 he visited Singapore to give a talk at the Osage Art Foundation.